-Where to stay: The best hotels in Sanlitun
+Recommended hotels in Sanlitun

 With Sanlitun’s high-end vibe, it’s unsurprising that many of the area’s top places to stay hover around the mid-range to luxury segments.
-For more budget-friendly picks, you’ll probably want to look to other areas like Xisi or Houhai.
+For more budget-friendly picks, you’ll probably want to look to other areas in Beijing like Xisi or Houhai.

 - Yolo House: The top budget pick in the area, this hostel/guesthouse offers both private rooms and dormitories.
 Guest will love getting treated to extras like a shared sun terrace.

 - Holiday Inn Express Dongzhimen: A good value property for the location, this budget-friendly hotel features moderns rooms and everything you need for a simple, comfortable stay in Beijing.
 Sanlitun Bar Street is about 15 minutes away by foot.

 - The Opposite House: A unique design hotel inspired by Beijing’s own traditional courtyard-style architecture, this property is a stylish as any in the city.
 Rooms are large with an refined contemporary look that’s bound to turn your head.
 The sleek pool area is nothing short of sublime.